 Depending on your health system’s cash flow strategy, AP should aim to lower their invoice cycle time to receive the discounts and prevent unnecessary late fees or credit holds.
 AP leaders should work with accounting leaders to determine the best payment strategy for their organization.

-Invoice cycle time can be broken down into three additional metrics to monitor and manage:
+Invoice cycle time can be broken down into three additional metrics to monitor and manage the time of:

-- Time from receipt to processing: Health systems should aim for a time period of 5-15 days before an invoice is entered into the ERP system.
+- Receipt to processing: Health systems should aim for a time period of 5-15 days before an invoice is entered into the ERP system.

-- Time from processing to payment: Ensure you are considering the time it takes for the vendor to receive payment based on the payment method used.
+- Processing to payment: Ensure you are considering the time it takes for the vendor to receive payment based on the payment method used.
 Add this to the total invoice cycle time when making prompt pay discounts.

 Payment Errors